-A variable interest entity ("VIE"), as defined by FASB ASC 810-Consolidation, is an entity that by design hainsufficient equity to permit it to finance its activities without additional subordinated financial support or equity holders that lack the characteristics of a controlling financial interest.
-VIE's are consolidated by the primary beneficiary, which is the entity that has the power to direct the activities of the VIE that most significantly impact the VIE's performance and will absorb losses, or receive benefits from the VIE that could potentially be significant to the VIE.
+A variable interest entity ("VIE"), as defined by FASB ASC 810-Consolidation, is an entity that by design has insufficient quity to permit it to finance its activities without additional subordinated financial support or equity holders that lack the characteristics of a controlling financial interest.
+VIE's are consolidated by the primary beneficiary, which is the entity that will absorb a majority of the VIE's expected losses, receive a majority of the VIE's expected residual returns, or both.
 Kosmos Energy Finance, a wholly-owned subsidiary whose ultimate parent is Kosmos Energy Holdings, meets the definition of a VIE and the Company is the primary beneficiary.
 As a result, Kosmos Energy Finance is consolidated in these financial statements.
-Kosmos Energy Finance's assets and liabilities are shown separately on the face of the consolidated balance sheets in the following line items: current and long-term restricted cash; debt issue costs; long-term derivatives asset; current and long-term debt; and current and long-term derivatives liabilities.
-Included in cash and cash equivalents is \$58.0 million related to Kosmos Energy Finance.